nim-works/cps/README.md

 This project provides a macro `cps` which you can apply to a procedure to rewrite it to use continuations for control flow.

+All runtime functionality is implemented in a dispatcher which you can replace to completely change the type and behavior of your continuations.

 For a description of the origins of this concept, see the included papers and https://github.com/zevv/nimcsp.

-_Windows is not supported yet; feel free to submit a pull request!_

 ## Why

 These continuations...

-- ...compose efficient and idiomatic asynchronous code
+- compose efficient and idiomatic asynchronous code
-- ...are over a thousand times lighter than threads
+- are over a thousand times lighter than threads
-- ...compose beautifully with Nim's ARC memory management
+- are leak-free under Nim's ARC memory management
-- ...may be based upon your own custom `ref object`
+- may be based upon your own custom `ref object`
-- ...may be dispatched using your own custom dispatcher
+- may be dispatched using your own custom dispatcher
-- ...may be moved between threads to parallelize execution
+- may be moved between threads to parallelize execution
+- are faster and lighter than async/await futures

+## Work In Progress

+The macro itself should be considered alpha quality.
+It is expected to fail frequently, but it is in a state where we can begin to add tests and refinement.

+The included dispatcher is based upon [selectors](https://nim-lang.org/docs/selectors.html), so you can see how the features of that module will map quite easily to the following list.

+Key primitives and their implementation status, in order of priority:

+[x] sleep
+[x] yield
+[x] discard
+[ ] signal
+[ ] wait
+[ ] I/O
+[ ] fork
+[ ] thread

+Windows is not supported by the included dispatcher yet due to the lack of native timer support in `selectors`, but this is a solved problem; feel free to submit a pull request!

 ## Usage

-A simple `selectors`-based event queue is provided, which includes some `cps` primitives to enable asynchronous operations.
-You can replace this with your own implementation if you choose.
+The provided `selectors`-based event queue is imported as `cps/eventqueue`.
+The `cps` macro will use whatever return value you specify to determine the type of your continuations.

 ```nim
 import std/times